AstarNetwork/astar-docs/docs/user-guides/ledger-evm.md

 ---
-sidebar_position: 4
+sidebar_position: 9
-title: Ledger Astar/Shiden EVM on Metmask
+title: Ledger Astar/Shiden EVM on Metamask
 ---

 ## Using Astar and Shiden EVM Ledger apps with MetaMask